techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ```

 > [!NOTE]
-> With this example reference URL, it will not be possible for a user to complete the task.
-The YouTube app is not integrated with app-powered tasks and does not make an API call to mark the task complete once the video has been played.
-This able to mark the task completed.
-This example reference URL was chosen as an easy to test the app-powered task experience using an app that's available in many organizations' environments.
+> This example reference URL was chosen as an easy way to test the app-powered task experience using an app that's available in many organizations' environments.
+Keep in mind that with this example reference URL, users won't be able to complete the task.
+This is because the YouTube app isn't integrated with app-powered tasks and doesn't make an API call to mark the task complete after the video is played.

 ### What this looks like in the Planner app